aio-libs-abandoned/aioes/docs/reference.rst

       A :ref:`coroutine <coroutine>` that allows to retrieve one or more (or all) of the cluster nodes statistics.

-      :arg node_id: A comma-separated list of node IDs or names to limit the returned information; use `_local` to return information from the node you're connecting to, leave empty to get information from all nodes
+      :param node_id: A comma-separated list of node IDs or names to limit the returned information; use `_local` to return information from the node you're connecting to, leave empty to get information from all nodes
-      :arg metric: Limit the information returned to the specified metrics.
+      :param metric: Limit the information returned to the specified metrics.
           Possible options are: "_all", "breaker", "fs", "http", "indices", "jvm", "network", "os", "process", "thread_pool", "transport"
-      :arg index_metric: Limit the information returned for `indices` metric to the specific index metrics.
+      :param index_metric: Limit the information returned for `indices` metric to the specific index metrics.
 Isn't used if `indices` (or `all`) metric isn't specified.
 Possible options are: "_all", "completion", "docs", "fielddata", "filter_cache", "flush", "get", "id_cache",
           "indexing", "merge", "percolate", "refresh", "search", "segments",
           "store", "warmer"
-      :arg completion_fields: A comma-separated list of fields for `fielddata` and `suggest` index metric (supports wildcards)
+      :param completion_fields: A comma-separated list of fields for `fielddata` and `suggest` index metric (supports wildcards)
-      :arg fielddata_fields: A comma-separated list of fields for `fielddata` index metric (supports wildcards)
+      :param fielddata_fields: A comma-separated list of fields for `fielddata` index metric (supports wildcards)
-      :arg fields: A comma-separated list of fields for `fielddata` and `completion` index metric (supports wildcards)
+      :param fields: A comma-separated list of fields for `fielddata` and `completion` index metric (supports wildcards)
-      :arg groups: A comma-separated list of search groups for `search` index metric
+      :param groups: A comma-separated list of search groups for `search` index metric
-      :arg human: Whether to return time and byte values in human-readable format., default False
+      :param human: Whether to return time and byte values in human-readable format., default False
-      :arg level: Return indices stats aggregated at node, index or shard level, default 'node'
+      :param level: Return indices stats aggregated at node, index or shard level, default 'node'
-      :arg types: A comma-separated list of document types for the `indexing` index metric
+      :param types: A comma-separated list of document types for the `indexing` index metric

       :returns: resulting info